nishbo/gepa/README.md

 ## Example

 For an example of using this module, see [musculoskeletal_approximation](https://github.com/neurowired/musculoskeletal_approximation) repository, where the method is applied to musculoskeletal data.
+A similar, but more varied example can be found at [haptix-interpolation](https://bitbucket.org/nishbo/haptix-interpolation).

 ## Authors